 This recipe credit goes to my mom.
 I love this shankarpali as its crispy from out and delicious from within.
 It’s quite easy to make this sweet.
 The only crucial part is standing for a long time to fry these goodies.
 But it’s worth all the effort.

-Sweet Shankarpali recipe details listed below:
+Sweet Shankarpali recipe card below:

 - 500 gms maida (refined flour)